Ted Serios: Popular culture

-Thoughtography was the premise of The X-files 1996 episode "Unruhe".
+Thoughtography was the premise of The X-Files 1996 episode "Unruhe", and was obliquely referred to in the 1994 episode "Born Again".
 The X-Files producer Chris Carter signed a deal to base a film on Dr. Eisenbud's book.
-Serios was also featured and interviewed in an episode of Arthur C. Clarke's World of Strange Powers in 1985.
+Serios was also featured and interviewed (along with Eisenbud, Reynolds and Eisendrath) on the seventh episode of Arthur C. Clarke's World of Strange Powers in 1985, where he unsuccessfully tried to replicate his earlier thoughtography sessions - albeit without the use of his "gizmo".
 Serios was earlier featured in the television series In Search of... in the episode "Ghosts In Photography" in 1980.

-Ted Serios and thoughtography were highlighted in a 2014 episode of Mysteries at the Museum (Season 6, Episode 13).

-Ted Serios is one of the mediums in French author Nathalie Quintane's 2014 novel Descente de médiums.
+Serios and thoughtography were highlighted in a 2014 episode of Mysteries at the Museum (Season 6, Episode 13).
+Serios is one of the mediums in French author Nathalie Quintane's 2014 novel Descente de médiums and is mentioned as footnote 3 in Mark Z. Danielewski’s 2000 novel House of Leaves.